 Computer Science Careers in Idaho

-The computer science industry is growing rapidly in Idaho and throughout the country.
+Computer science careers in Idaho are growing rapidly.
 After earning a computer science degree, Idaho graduates pursue a variety of coveted, high-paying jobs; graduates become web developers, web designers, research specialists, and senior computer analysts.
-The BLS projects 13% national growth for web developers by 2026 and 24% growth for software developers.
+The BLS projects 15% national growth for web developers by 2026 and 24% growth for software developers.
 Typically, computer science professionals with higher levels of education secure positions with higher salaries.

-- Micron Technology: Micron Technology offers innovative memory solutions to facilitate the effective use of information.
-The company manufactures major memory and storage technologies, such as DRAM, NAND, NOR, and 3D XPoint memory -- for autonomous cars, drones, and other applications.
+- Micron Technology: Micron Technology manufactures memory and storage technologies -- such as DRAM, NAND, NOR, and 3D XPoint memory -- for autonomous cars, drones, and other applications.
 Their c200 microSD card is the first 1TB microSD card in the world.
-Micron employees use math, engineering, technology, and science to create programs that transform how the world uses information.
+Micron employees use math, engineering, technology, and science to transform how the world uses information.

-- General Dynamics Information Technology: General Dynamics Information Technology works with clients in areas such as cybersecurity, mission support, and health solutions.
-The company provides information and security solutions to complex issues related to defense, homeland security, and some positions require federal security clearance.
+- General Dynamics Information Technology: GDIT works with clients in cybersecurity, telecommunications, and health sectors.
+The company also works on complex issues related to defense and homeland security, and some positions require federal security clearance.

 Computer Science Programs in Idaho

-The variety of computer science programs in Idaho include both online and on-campus options.
-Online programs are ideal for busy students who need to balance education with professional or personal commitments.
-The University of Idaho offers an online bachelor's in computer science program, which requires coursework in areas such as data communications systems, machine learning, and artificial intelligence.
-Brigham Young University-Idaho offers an online bachelor's program in computer information technology, which prepares students for careers in areas including network architecture, network engineering, and database administration.
+Online computer science programs in Idaho are ideal for busy students who need to balance education with professional or personal commitments.
+The University of Idaho offers an online bachelor's in computer science program, which includes coursework in data communications systems, machine learning, and artificial intelligence.
+Brigham Young University-Idaho also offers an online bachelor's program in computer information technology, which prepares students for careers in network architecture, network engineering, and database administration.

 Professional Computer Science Organizations in Idaho

-Learners studying computer science in Idaho benefit from the support and resources professional organizations offer.
-Members attend meetings and networking events to connect with professionals in the industry.
-Through professional organizations, students and graduates build networks that result in professional growth and job opportunities.
+Learners studying computer science in Idaho can benefit from the support and resources professional organizations offer.
+Members attend meetings and networking events to connect with professionals and build networks that result in professional growth and job opportunities.